In this post we will answer:

 The article also points out that “asynchronous media platforms like blogs, podcasts, and videos also provide another tremendous service: they share professional wealth by amplifying thought leaders on a global scale.
 Today, we’re no longer limited to the educators in our building, district, or state.”

 Other benefits of asynchronous learning include:

 How Do I Implement Asynchronous Learning?

 Asynchronous learning can be enabled with the help of a technology platform that can deliver a complete, end-to-end solution.
-You will want to partner with a tech provider that can enable virtual & hybrid events for content production and seamlessly transfer that content into an OnDemand Knowledge Base, or Content Catalog with user tracking and automated accreditations / certification delivery.
+You will want to partner with a tech provider that can enable virtual & hybrid events for content production and seamlessly transfer that content into an OnDemand Knowledge Base, or Content Catalog with user tracking and automated accreditations/certificate delivery.

-This Knowledge Base / Content Catalog can be an extension to your website or its own stand-alone site.
-You should be able to host and monetize all of your content as well as track and certify users and automate certifications.
+This Knowledge Base/Content Catalog can be an extension to your website or its own stand-alone site.
+You should be able to host and monetize all of your content as well as track and certify users and automate certificates.